fiuskylab/aws-go-mocker/README.md

 # aws-go-mocker
-AWS Services mocker in Go
+AWS Services mocker in Go, studying the implementation of `iface`.